This is a talk I gave in Prague. See the deck.

 Under promotion, you take the customer-facing research that you should have done at the beginning to inform what tactics will you use, how will you measure them, what channels will you use in your media mix, and what campaigns will you create.

-But the fallacy of “content marketing” is that marketers start all the way here at the end.
-They immediately think about what to produce long before even thinking about the prior steps.
+But the problem with much “content marketing” is that marketers start all the way here at the end.
+They immediately think about what to put on blogs or social media or whatever long before they even think about the prior steps.
 And that is why content markers endlessly debate what to produce, where to transmit it, and how to measure it.
-They are jumping ahead.
+They don’t know because they are jumping ahead.

 In the end, “content marketing” mass produces and distributes anything and everything without any strategic or tactical thought.
 And that is a waste of money.

-In the promotion mix, there is a set of six tactics: advertising, direct marketing, public relations, personal selling, and SEO.
+In the promotion mix, there is a set of five tactics: advertising, direct marketing, public relations, personal selling, and SEO.
 Advertising creates mass awareness and builds brands.
-Direct marketing gets immediate, trackable responses from a specific, targeted group of people.
+Direct marketing gets immediate, trackable responses from a specific, targeted individuals.
 PR is the maintenance of a favorable public image through activities such as media relations.
 Personal selling is what salespeople do.
 SEO gets a website found in search.

-And now, the tactics.
 Direct response.
 It’s cheap but boring.
 It’s easily adjustable but never memorable.
 It’s trackable but annoying.
-The primary metric is ROI — how much money you put in compared to what you get out.

 And a lot of “content marketing” is just direct response by another name.